-The real difference goes something like this: we mess up somehow; and act in a way that is less than authentic and less than acceptable.
-(Click here to take the quiz on “How High Value High Status Am I on Facebook?”)
+We mess up somehow – we act in a way that is less than authentic and less than acceptable.

-And rather than hating yourself for it; rather than grieving, rather than indulging in guilt, the better thing to do would be to even say nothing at all, but to:
+And rather than hating yourself for it or indulging in guilt, the better thing to do would be to even say nothing at all, but to:

-Just to clarify for the purposes of this post, caring and/or ‘loving’ someone ‘more’ doesn’t have to mean that you suffocate them, but that you come from a place of authenticity and you place yourself wholly in their shoes, and listen and care – without question.
+Caring and ‘loving’ someone more doesn’t have to mean that you suffocate them, but rather, that you come from a place of authenticity and you place yourself wholly in their shoes by actively listening and caring – without question.
 No strings attached!!

 I think that the words “I’m sorry” said in this way takes a high level of selflessness.

 The problem for many is that as children, we had mommy or daddy take us by the hand, lead us up to little Johnny or Sarah, and force us to say “I’m sorry” when we broke their toy or called them a bad name.

 And this is ingrained in to us over and over and over and over throughout our childhood until it became a natural and subconscious reaction to something.
 Sometimes, as a matter of etiquette, saying “sorry!” is fine.

-The words I’m sorry are not as important as our intentions, our resolve, and what we have to give.
+The words “I’m sorry” are not as important as our intentions and actions, our resolve, and what we have to give.
 Some people just say they are sorry because they feel they have to.

 - Working on yourself.
 Constantly striving to strip away your fears and masks so that you can present yourself with authenticity and character.
 When you do this, you’ll often say the words from a place of total authenticity, and they will MEAN more to the other person.